 '''

 BPatch_Vector<BPatch_function> findFunction(

 const char name,

 BPatch_Vector<BPatch_function> &funcs,

 bool showError = true,

 bool regex_case_sensitive = true,

 bool incUninstrumentable = false,

-bool dont use regex = false)
+bool dont_use_regex = false)

 '''

 Returns a vector of BPatch_function's for the function name defined, or NULL if the function does not exist.
-If name contains a POSIX-extended regular expression, and dont use_regex is false, a regex search will be performed on function names and matching Bpatch_functions returned.
-[NOTE: the BPatch_Vector argument funcs must be declared fully by the user before calling this function - passing in an uninitialized reference will result in undefined behavior.]
+If name contains a POSIX-extended regular expression, and dont_use_regex is false, a regex search will be performed on function names and matching Bpatch_functions returned.
+If showError is true, then dyninst will report and error via the BPatch::registerErrorCallback if no function is found.

-If the includeUninstrumentable flag (incUninstrumentable) is set, the returned table of procedures will include uninstrumentable functions.
+If the incUninstrumentable flag is set, the returned table of procedures will include uninstrumentable functions.
 The default behavior is to omit these functions.